typescene/typescene/README.md

 Learn more about Typescene at [typescene.org](http://typescene.org), and follow [@typescene](https://twitter.com/typescene) on twitter.

-The docs are hosted on [typescene.github.io/typescene](https://typescene.github.io/typescene).
+The docs can be found at [docs.typescene.org](http://docs.typescene.org/).

 ## Installation